bpk68/university-of-york.github.io/styles/css-styles.md

 These types of ruleset benefit from being single-lined because

--they still conform to the one-reason-to-change-per-line rule;
+- they still conform to the one-reason-to-change-per-line rule;
--they share enough similarities that they don’t need to be read as thoroughly as other rulesets - there is more benefit in being able to scan their selectors, which are of more interest to us in these cases.
+- they share enough similarities that they don’t need to be read as thoroughly as other rulesets - there is more benefit in being able to scan their selectors, which are of more interest to us in these cases.

 ### Sass Specifics

 Syntax and formatting rules specifically for Sass code

--only use the parent selector reference (&) for these use cases --appending it to pseudo classes;
+- only use the parent selector reference (&) for these use cases
+    - appending it to pseudo classes;
---appending it to pseudo elements;
+    - appending it to pseudo elements;
---appending it to State hooks in order to chain it to the selector it's referencing;
+    - appending it to State hooks in order to chain it to the selector it's referencing;
---referencing itself when combined with any of the above to avoid duplicating CSS properties;
+    - referencing itself when combined with any of the above to avoid duplicating CSS properties;
---referencing itself when using BEM element or modifier selectors;
+    - referencing itself when using BEM element or modifier selectors;
--variable names should include a '-' between multiple words, e.g. '`$primary-color`' **not** '`$primaryColor`';
+- variable names should include a '-' between multiple words, e.g. '`$primary-color`' **not** '`$primaryColor`';
--only use silent placeholder selectors with the @extend directive, however, we'd rather avoid @extend as much as possible;
+- only use silent placeholder selectors with the @extend directive, however, we'd rather avoid @extend as much as possible;
--avoid selector nesting, if you have to nest then limit it to one level deep;
+- avoid selector nesting, if you have to nest then limit it to one level deep;
--when adding a unit to a number stored in a setting, you have to multiply the number by 1 unit;
+- when adding a unit to a number stored in a setting, you have to multiply the number by 1 unit;
--hexadecimal units should not exist outside of global and local partial settings i.e. all colours need to be stored in a setting using a meaningful name;
+- hexadecimal units should not exist outside of global and local partial settings i.e. all colours need to be stored in a setting using a meaningful name;
--always use colour settings for rgb values;
+- always use colour settings for rgb values;
--include parentheses in mixins, even if the mixin is argument-less;
+- include parentheses in mixins, even if the mixin is argument-less;
--all Sass functions and mixins should use the [SassDoc](http://sassdoc.com/) documentation guidelines;
+- all Sass functions and mixins should use the [SassDoc](http://sassdoc.com/) documentation guidelines;
--for conditional statements:
+- for conditional statements:
---include parentheses;
+    - include parentheses;
---always an empty new line before @if;
+    - always an empty new line before @if;
---@else statements on the same line as previous closing brace (});
+    - @else statements on the same line as previous closing brace (});
---always an empty new line after the last closing brace (}) unless the next line is a closing brace (});
+    - always an empty new line after the last closing brace (}) unless the next line is a closing brace (});

 **Good example**